 The second step is funding.
 Developers have to decide on a funding model.
 In most cases, they issue tokens that represent the company’s share.
 These tokens empower the owners with voting rights.
 These are traded in either public or private exchanges to raise funds for the DAO treasury.
 This would lead to the development of a stakeholder community.

 The final step is the deployment of the DAO on the blockchain network.
-Developers have no role or authority in smart contracts from this step onwards.
+Developers have no role or authority in smart contracts from this step onward.
 There will be certain conditions in smart contracts.
 Once they are met, certain actions are performed.
 Here the community of token owners or shareholders are the ones who govern the future of DAO through either quorum-based voting or voting power models.

 Related article: Blockchain as a Service (BaaS): How to choose the right provider?